CanTalat-Yakan/3DEngine/README.md

 ## Overview

-The **3D Engine** is a high-performance, feature-rich game engine designed for modern game development.
-It leverages cutting-edge technology and APIs to provide a robust platform for creating immersive 3D experiences.
+The 3D Engine is currently in an early stage of development and is not yet equipped with the essential features required for a production-ready game engine.
+However, a clear and forward-looking development roadmap has been established, with active work being done to implement advanced systems such as virtualized geometry and Radiance Cascades for fully dynamic global illumination.
+As development progresses, I plan to foster a community starting next year, with the aim of building a C# game engine that integrates seamlessly with Unity workflows.
+With your support, we can create a powerful and user-friendly engine, complete with an editor, that meets the demands of modern game development.

 ## Key Technologies

 ### Windows App SDK

-- **Use the [WinAppSDK](https://github.com/microsoft/WindowsAppSDK) to create beautiful, modern apps for Windows 11, with backward compatibility to Windows 10 October 2018 Update (build 17763 / version 1809).**
+- **Use the [WinAppSDK](https://github.com/microsoft/WindowsAppSDK) to create beautiful, modern apps for Windows 11.**
-  - Continue using your existing installer with optional MSIX for enhanced reliability and security.
-  - Integrate with Win32, WPF, WinForms, and more.

 ### Vortice.Windows

 - **[Vortice.Windows](https://github.com/amerkoleci/Vortice.Windows)** provides bindings for key Windows libraries including:
   - DXGI, WIC, DirectWrite, Direct2D, Direct3D9, Direct3D11, Direct3D12, XInput, XAudio2, X3DAudio, DirectInput, DirectStorage, DirectML, UIAnimation, and DirectSound.
-- Targets **.NET 7.0** and **.NET 8.0** with modern C# 12.
-[CHANGELOG](https://github.com/amerkoleci/Vortice.Windows/blob/main/CHANGELOG.md) for updates.

 ### Entity Component System (ECS)

 - **ECS** is a design pattern for high-performance and flexible game development.
 It emphasizes separation of data from behavior and supports the "composition over inheritance" principle, improving performance and code reusability.

+### Universal Scene Description (OpenUSD / USD.NET)

+- **OpenUSD** is a framework for interchange of 3D computer graphics data.
+The framework focuses on collaboration, non-destructive editing, and enabling multiple views and opinions about graphics data.

 ## NuGet Package